Adolf Meyer (psychiatrist): Personal life and education

 Adolf Meyer was born in Niederweningen, Switzerland, in 1866.
 He was the son of a Zwinglian pastor.
 Meyer received his MD from the University of Zurich in 1892, where he studied neurology under Auguste Forel.
 During his time at the university, he studied abroad in Paris, London and Edinburgh, working under John Hughlings Jackson and Jean-Martin Charcot.
 His doctorate thesis was published in 1892 and had to do with the reptilian forebrain.
 Unable to secure an appointment with the university, he emigrated to the United States in 1892.
 Meyer married Mary Potter Brooks, of Newburgh, New York, on September 15, 1902.
 They had one daughter, Julia Lathrup Meyer, on February 14, 1916.
 Meyer died on March 17, 1950, at his home at 4305 Rugby Road in Baltimore, Maryland, of a heart attack.
 He was buried in Druid Ridge Cemetery in Pikesville, Maryland.

 Medical career

 Early career

-After moving to the United States, Meyer first practiced neurology and teaching at the University of Chicago, where he was exposed to the ideas of the Chicago functionalists.
+After moving to the United States, Meyer first practiced neurology and taught at the University of Chicago, where he was exposed to the ideas of the Chicago functionalists.
 He was unable to find a paid full-time post at the University of Chicago, so his time at the university was short-lived; serving from 1892 to 1895.
 From 1893 to 1895, he served as pathologist at the new mental hospital at Kankakee, Illinois, after which he worked at the state hospital at Worcester, Massachusetts from 1895 to 1902, all the while publishing papers prolifically in neurology, neuropathology, and psychiatry.
 He also served as docent at Clark University.